ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 Data types and table engines in the `CREATE` query are written the same way as identifiers or functions.
 In other words, they may or may not contain an arguments list in brackets.
 For more information, see the sections "Data types," "Table engines," and "CREATE".

-## Synonyms
+## Expression aliases

-Use `AS` keyword to define a synonym.
+Alias is a developer defined name for expression in a query.

 ```
-expr AS synonym
+expr AS alias
 ```

+- `AS` — keyword for defining aliases.
+You can define alias for table or a column name skipping `AS` keyword.

+    For example, `SELECT b.column_name from t b`.

+- `expr` — any expression supported by ClickHouse.

-- The `expr` can be any.
-For example, `SELECT (1 AS n) + 2, n` is valid.
+    For example, `SELECT (1 AS n) + 2, n`.

-- The `synonym` should be a string.
-If a synonym contains spaces enclose it in quotes.
+- `alias` — [string literal](#syntax-string_literal).
+If an alias contains spaces, enclose it in quotes.

     For example, `SELECT "table t".col_name FROM t AS "table t"`.

+### Peculiarities of Use

-- You can define synonyms in any part of a query.
-Synonyms are global for query and not visible in subqueries and outside the query.
+You can define alias in any part of a query.
+Aliases are global for a query and not visible in subqueries and outside a query.
+For example, while executing the query `SELECT (SELECT sum(b.a) + num FROM b) - a.a AS num FROM a` ClickHouse generates exception `Unknown identifier: num`.
-- You can declare synonyms for table or a column names skipping `AS` keyword.
-For example, `SELECT b.column_name from t b`.

-Avoid the synonyms the same as the column or table names.
+Avoid aliases the same as column or table names.
 Let's consider the following example:

 ```
 CREATE TABLE t